heirish/learning-playground/cpp/10.template-programming-template-metaprogramming/notes.md

 https://www.youtube.com/watch?v=VBI6TSo8Zog&list=PLWxziGKTUvQFIsbbFcTZz7jOT4TMGnZBh&ab_channel=BitsOfQ
 - what is template metaprogramming?
   - the writing of computer programs that manipulate other programs (or themselves) as if they were data.
+  - using templated&specializations to do this.
+  - in particular we look at 2 things.
+    - type traits: to query properties, then combine type traits with `if constexpr` statements to actually choose a different implementation.
+    - metafunction:to manipulate types.input and output is type. e.g.
+      ```
+      template <typename T>
+      struct strip_pointer {
+        using type = T;
+      };
+      template <typename T> //partial specialization
+      struct stip_pointer<T*> {
+        using type = T;
+      };
+      ```